kelvinlim/cda_avdconfig/README.md

 # cda_avdconfig

-This project shows how to create a python environment for running cda analyses with fastcda.
+This project shows how to create a python environment for running cda analyses with fastcda on an Azure Virtual Desktop.

-We use conda/mamba for creating environments that also include the installation of JDK and graphviz.
+We use conda/mamba from miniforge3 for creating environments that also include the installation of JDK and graphviz.
 All this can be done without admin privileges!